 Accents With Rub N Buff Gold

 Thank you so much for stopping by for my paint blending tutorial.
-I enjoy my time getting to share with you and I hope this gives inspirations to DIY your own home decor or furniture finish.
+I enjoy my time getting to share with you and I hope this gives you the inspiration to try this technique.
 If you like the idea of using cabinet doors as a canvas, CLICK HERE to see my Cabinet Door Wall Art Series.
 I’m always adding to it.

 Until the next project… xo, Do